fitims/dgraph-cli-client/README.md

 This is a dgraph cli client that will execute commands on dgraph.
 I needed an app to execute queries and mutations on a production server that cannot run ratel or anything else on it.

+It uses ```DGRAPH_CONNECTION``` environment variable to read the connection details to the instance of dgraph.
+If it is not provided,. it will try and connect to localhost.

 The cli has the following features:
 ```
 dg exec -query '{ user(func: eq(type, "user")) { uid name } }'